Stacy-JoyM/react-hooks-cc-plantshop/README.md

 * Run npm run server to run server

 ## Live server
-* This project does not have a live server or db.json
+* This project does not have a live server nor live db.json

 ## Known Bugs
 The application works perfectly well, no bugs.